 - Find step-by-step instructions for submitting a tuition benefit application for a dependent [pdf].

-- Contact the HR Service Center to discuss the application process and taxation prior to enrolling in courses.
+- Contact HR Employee Services to discuss the application process and taxation prior to enrolling in courses.

 Learn About Child Care Benefits

-- The Cyert Center for Early Education is a full-day early care and education program serving the university.
+- Cyert Center Sliding Scale Benefit: The Cyert Center for Early Education is a full-day early care and education program serving the university.
 The Sliding Scale benefit provides eligible employees with a reduction in the Cyert Center’s tuition rate, taking into account your family income for the prior calendar year.

-You can make changes to your personal information, including legal and preferred name, address and phone numbers; payment elections (direct deposit); and tax elections.
+You can make changes to your personal information, including legal and preferred name, address, phone numbers and emergency contacts; payment elections (direct deposit); and tax elections.

 - Learn how to change your personal information in Workday.

-- Mentoring relationships can be established through formal programs such as Staff Council and the Carnegie Mellon Women's Association.
+- Mentoring relationships can be established through programs sponsored by the Carnegie Mellon Women's Association.

 - Looking for a new challenge?
 Review available opportunities at Careers@Carnegie Mellon.